Nikki Craft

-Nikki Craft (born 1949) is an American radical feminist activist and writer.
+Nikki Craft (born 1949) is an American feminist activist and writer.

 Activism

 1970s

 In 1975, Craft presented the Rockwell International board of directors with "...naked doll[s] splashed with blood-colored paint" to protest their B-1 bomber called "The Lancer".

 The same year, Craft founded Women Armed for Self Protection (WASP), which advocated armed self-defense for women in the effort to keep violent men from assaulting them: "Women must perceive themselves as being worth defending.
 In a life threatening situation there must be no hesitation to pull the trigger", an activist group she was part of articulated.
 She also recorded "The Rape Song" about Inez Garcia and Joan Little.

 In 1976, Craft co-founded the Kitty Genovese Women's Project (KGWP) when she and another activist posed as sociology students under the pretense of doing a "statistical study on violent crimes" and obtained the names of every indicted sex offender in Dallas County from 1959 to 1975.
 This was before such records were kept on computer; the activists worked for nine months writing all the names down on index cards.
 A year later, 25,000 copies of the KGWP newspaper were published.
 The paper listed all 2,100 sex offender indictments, 1,700 of which were multiple offenders, and was distributed throughout Dallas.
 On March 8, International Women's Day, the group read the names over local community radio KCHU for 13 hours.

 In 1979, Craft helped organize the first Myth California Anti-Pageant in Santa Cruz, California.
 In 1980 Craft joined other pageant protesters and over the next nine years conducted other actions, including throwing raw meat on the stage and pouring the blood of raped women across a pageant entryway.
 One year three men locked arms on stage, yelling "Men Resist Sexism!
 Men Resist Sexism!" preventing the crowning until they were dragged away.
 There were many arrests, and each year the crowds grew larger at the anti-pageant protests which later resulted in the Miss California pageant leaving Santa Cruz.
 The protests continued in San Diego and in 1988, after the pageant left Santa Cruz and moved to San Diego, the winner of a local pageant unveiled a banner from her bra at the state finals that read "Pageants Hurt All Women."
 A documentary called Miss... or Myth? examines these protests.